notenoughneon/mf-obj/README.md

   //...
 });
 ```
 Fetches the page at url and returns a *Promise* for an Entry.
 This will perform the authorship algorithm and fetch the author h-card from a separate url if necessary.
+If a single h-event is found instead of an h-entry, it will be marshalled into an Entry for displaying a reply-context.

 #### getCardFromUrl()